bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 4. How would you describe preprocessing to someone new to CSS?

-preprocessing is a structure more readable to all users while also being really helpful to people with certain disabilities making it easier for them to navigate the internet
+preprocessing is a structure more readable to all users

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?